oTsogbadrakhChinzorig/rubycas-client-rails/README.markdown

 Rails plugin for using the RubyCAS-Client as a controller filter.

-This uses a Railtie, so will only work with Rails 3.0 and up.
+This uses a Railtie will support only Rails 3.0, but updating codes for Rails 5.0.1.

 Installation